jonabako/Corona-Archive-Project/README.md

 - Automated MySQl user creation to simplify installation -- this was assumed in previous sprint which made installation a pain

 # Sprint Progress Team 3, Ilyas Benyamna and Ujjwal Khadka
-- [] Fixed testing of previous group, there were too many failed tests, mainly due to not separating GET and POST requests in the code (test.py)
 - [x] Option to download the generated QR code
 - [x] Ability to scan a QR code (pops up in another window)
         - [x] linking it to the database
-        - [] make testcase to show that it works
+        - [] make testcase to show that it works, see below for detailed instruction on how to scan into places.
         - [x] implement exit_timestamp
         - [] add timer
 - [] CSS improvements